rpdevries/rpdevries.github.io/publications.md

 layout: page
 title: Publications/CV
 permalink: /publications/
-description: List of publications and academic history.
+description: Publications and academic history.
 ---

 A list of my publications and academic history.